 Shorten Your Opening Hours

-Consider shortening your business operation hours during the slow months.
+Consider shortening your business operation hours during the slow months or off peak seasons.
 There is no need to keep the business open at a time when you know that you’ll hardly get any customer.
 So, it’s better stay open for only a few hours as necessary or close the shop altogether during slow periods.

 Why’s that?
 Well, you’re paying for electricity, gas, and salaries of employees every day you stay open.
 Why incur all these costs when there are no in-coming customers to offset them?
 There is no special way of knowing when to stay open and when not to.
 You have to experiment with a few schedule variations to find out what works for you and your customers.